.bak | ||

 :

-git clone --bare <git-repo-url> $nu.home-path/.cfg
+git clone --bare <git-repo-url> $HOME/.dot

 - Define the alias in the current shell scope:

-alias dot = git --git-dir=($nu.home-path | path join .cfg) --work-tree=($nu.home-path)
+alias dot = git --git-dir=($nu.home-path | path join .dot) --work-tree=($nu.home-path)

-- Checkout the actual content from the bare repository to your
+- Check out the actual content from the bare repository to your

 $HOME